sigstore/cosign/doc/cosign_load.md

 ```
       --dir string   path to directory where the signed image is stored on disk
+      --local-daemon whether to load the image onto local registry of the current host
   -h, --help         help for load
 ```